Improved DIQKD protocols with finite-size analysis: Introduction

 To improve on these results, in Sec.~\ref{sec:mods} we describe two modifications of Protocol~\ref{prot:DIQKD}.
 Firstly, Protocol~\ref{prot:preshared} is a modification based on a pre-shared key, which achieves a \emph{net} key generation rate approximately double that of Protocol~\ref{prot:DIQKD}, by overcoming a crucial disadvantage of random-key-measurement protocols (namely, the sifting factor).
 Secondly, Protocol~\ref{prot:optcoll} is a modification that is optimized for the collective-attacks assumption --- by changing the protocol itself for this scenario rather than just the security proof, we were able to further improve the keyrate.
-However, we find that even with these modifications and relaxed security requirements, it appears that the required number of rounds for a positive finite-size keyrate is still impractically large (see Fig.~\ref{fig:protIID} in Sec.~\ref{sec:mods}).
+However, we find that even with these modifications and relaxed security requirements, it appears that the required number of rounds for a positive finite-size keyrate is still impractically large, at about $n\sim10^6$~to~$10^7$ for the \cite{RBG+17} parameters (see Fig.~\ref{fig:protIID} in Sec.~\ref{sec:mods}).

-As another immediate consequence of our work, we obtain a lower bound on the asymptotic noise tolerance of our protocols against depolarizing noise.
-While noisy preprocessing was not applied for the plots in Fig.~\ref{fig:experiments} (because it appears to only slightly improve the keyrates for those experimental parameters; see Fig.~\ref{fig:protIID} later), our security proof indeed allows for this option, and in Fig.~\ref{fig:keyrates} we plot the asymptotic keyrates certified by our algorithm for some noisy-preprocessing values up to $\p=0.3$ (our heuristic estimates indicate that further increasing $\p$ only yields small improvements to the noise threshold; see Sec.~\ref{sec:bestbnd}).

-As seen from Fig.~\ref{fig:keyrates}, our results certify that positive asymptotic keyrates are possible for depolarizing-noise values of up to $9.33\pct$ at least.
-In comparison, the previous best thresholds were $8.34\pct$~\cite{WAP21} (using noisy preprocessing and modified CHSH inequalities) or $8.2\pct$~\cite{SGP+21} (using the random-key-measurement approach).
+As another immediate consequence of our work, we computed a lower bound on the asymptotic noise tolerance of our protocols against depolarizing noise, by using our algorithm for evaluating the asymptotic keyrates.
+Our results (shown in Fig.~\ref{fig:keyrates} of Sec.~\ref{sec:1rndresults}) certify that positive asymptotic keyrates are possible for depolarizing-noise values of up to $9.33\pct$ at least.
+In comparison, the previous best thresholds were $8.34\pct$~\cite{WAP21} (using noisy preprocessing and modified CHSH inequalities) or $8.2\pct$~\cite{SGP+21} (using random key measurements).
 Our improvement over these results is hence of similar magnitude to their improvements over the basic~\cite{PAB+09} protocol, which has a threshold of $7.15\pct$.
 Furthermore, our bounds are in fact close to the highest possible bounds allowed by simple convexity arguments --- we prove in Sec.~\ref{sec:bestbnd} that all protocols of this general form cannot achieve a depolarizing-noise threshold beyond $9.57\pct$, so the threshold we obtained is not far from the absolute highest possible value in this setting.